huebschwerlen/fullStackExercises/hw3/README.md

 07-React-Tutorial
 1) in the terminal navigate to 07-react folder in HW3 folder - then navigate into my-app folder
 2) enter: npm start in terminal and it should take you to a tic tac toe game at http://localhost:3000/
+3) more details and instructions can be found in the readme file in the 07-react/my-app/ dir